Anderson Metal-to-Critical Transition in QCD

 Our basic finding is already conveyed by coarse spectral data for $\leff$ shown in Fig.~\ref{fig:ell_vs_lam}.
 We observe a central plateau, insensitive to the IR cutoff, and the ``rises" near $\lambda_\fir \!=\!0$ and $\lamA \!\approx\!
 750\,$MeV, where $\ell$ increases with $L$.
 Point $\lamA$, marking the Anderson-like critical point, was determined for this setup in Ref.~\cite{Alexandru:2021pap}.
-We interpret the rises as regions where the long distance behavior commences away from the plateau.
-In the language of Anderson localization, they would be the ``critical regions".
-The novelty is that this happens not only near $\lamA$ but also near $\lambda_\fir$.
+The two IR-responsive regimes act as ``finite-volume critical regions" in Anderson-like language.
+The novelty is the existence of one near $\lambda_\fir$.

 Asymptotic tendency to extend into distance is expressed by index $\gamma$, Eq.~\eqref{eq:060}.
+Numerically, we compute this index by fitting $\leff$, obtained on different ensembles, to a power-law in $L$.
+The errors on $\gamma$ are calculated using standard $\chi^2$-fitting methods.
 Its spectral behavior, shown in Fig.~\ref{fig:gamma_vs_lam}, characterizes the above features of raw data in a robust manner.
 Thus, we again observe a plateau, approximately centered around the scale of temperature, with $\gamma \approx 0$.
 The latter is consistent with the presumed exponentially localized nature of these modes.
 At the same time, the left and right rises appear below $\lambda \approx 50\,$MeV and above $\lambda \approx 550\,$MeV respectively.
 The examples illustrating the scaling behavior of $\ell/L$ in these three spectral regimes are shown in Fig.~\ref{fig:examp_scaling}.
-The red point in Fig.~\ref{fig:gamma_vs_lam} shows $\gamma \!=\!
-1$ for exact zero modes.
-This is predicted by their $d_\fir \!=\!
+The red point in Fig.~\ref{fig:gamma_vs_lam} is the finite volume result for zero modes.
+Extrapolated~value $\gamma \!=\!
+1$ is predicted by their $d_\fir \!=\!
 3$ \cite{Alexandru:2021pap}, and has indeed materialized in the present $\ell[\psi]$ data.
 The black horizontal line above $\lamA$ marks the extended regime of the bulk.